SIMD Usage in Velox

 The filtering on values is done using Filter::testValues, the result is stored in a bit mask.
 We then pass the bit mask to simd::filter to store indices and values.
 Finally we increase numValues with the popcount of bit mask.

-Note when the data type is 16 bits long, we need to do the process in 2 batches (loadIndices(0) and loadIndices(1)), because the indices are 32 bits long and one SIME vector is not large enough to contain all the indices needed.
+Note when the data type is 16 bits long, we need to do the process in 2 batches (loadIndices(0) and loadIndices(1)), because the indices are 32 bits long and one SIMD vector is not large enough to contain all the indices needed.